-A SIPP (or Self Invested Personal Pension) is fast becoming a real alternative to traditional personal or stakeholder pensions.
-It offers a way for you to take control of your retirement destiny, the theory being that a wisely-invested SIPP can grow your pension pot more than a normal pension could.
+A SIPP (or Self-Invested Personal Pension) is fast becoming a real alternative to traditional personal or stakeholder pensions.
+It offers a way for you to take control of your retirement destiny, the theory being that a wisely-invested SIPP can grow your pension pot more than a less flexible pension could.

 However, as alluring as SIPPs are, they're certainly not for everyone.

 SIPPs are not a new thing.
 They've actually been around for over 20 years, although until quite recently they have only really been suitable for those customers with larger pension pots who are comfortable making their own investment decisions.

 Since the popularity of the internet has grown, Low Cost SIPPs have flourished as more of us turn our backs on some traditional pensions that haven't performed as well as we would have liked, and those of us with more modest pension pots look to take matters into our own hands and decide where our pensions are invested.

 A SIPP is a type of personal pension that allows you more freedom and control over how your pension pot is invested.
 As opposed to a standard stakeholder or personal pension, a SIPP offers a greater number of funds, as well as the opportunity to invest directly in a number of different assets, including: